Disaster Risk Reduction

 - ECB Project support People in Aid Humanitarian HR conference in Nairobi, held June 8-11, 2011.

-- March 2013 - Review of the Good Enough Guide to Assessments to take place in April in ECB Horn of Africa.
+- April 2013 - Good Enough Guide to Assessments feedback workshop held in the Horn of Africa.

 - December 6-7, 2012.
 The CDAC Network is to hold a learning event in Nairobi, Kenya.
 The eventwill discuss how humanitarian organisations can communicate effectively with communities before, during and after a crisis, using new and traditional technologies.